NathanaelSpecht/Engine/tis/docs/API.md

 and is-type functions to check if a string-to-type conversion will succeed.
 - [x] File function wrappers around the c standard library's `stdio.h`.
 - [x] 2D Vector and matrix operations.
+- [ ] Fast math operations and fixed-point numbers.
+For when speed is more important than precision.
 - [ ] 2D Rendering functions for text and sprite animations.
 - [ ] Music function wrappers around SDL's audio functions, and math operations needed for music processing.